 What Is Sodium Nitrate?

 Sodium nitrate is a natural salt made up of sodium, nitrogen and oxygen.
-It's used in meats not only to enhance flavor and add color, but also as a preservative to prevent bacterial growth and spoilage.
+It's used in meats not only to enhance flavor and add color but also as a preservative to prevent bacterial growth and spoilage.
 Some of these bacteria can be dangerous, such as Clostridium botulinum and Listeria monocytogenes, which cause potentially serious diseases.

-This food additive is considered safe, according to Authority Nutrition.
-But when sodium nitrate interacts with bacteria in meat, it changes chemically, loses one oxygen and becomes sodium nitrite.
+Sodium nitrate in food is an additive that is considered safe by U.S. government standards.
+However, when sodium nitrate interacts with bacteria in meat, it changes chemically, loses one oxygen and becomes sodium nitrite.
 With time, sodium nitrate can form either nitric oxide, which is a gas, or nitrosamines, which are chemicals known to be carcinogenic to animals.

-Foods With Sodium Nitrate
+Sodium Nitrate in Food

 Natural Sources of Nitrate

 Cured meats aren't the only source of sodium nitrates.
 In fact, roughly 80 percent of dietary nitrates come from vegetable consumption.
 The nitrates naturally found in vegetables form sodium nitrate from nitrogen in the soil.
 Examples of natural sources of nitrate include:

 - Leafy vegetables such as lettuce or spinach

 The Environmental Protection Agency recommends daily sodium nitrate intake be limited to 7 milligrams of nitrate ion per kilogram of body weight, or 477 milligrams for a 150-pound person, with weight in pounds divided by 2.2 to determine kilograms of body weight.

 Read more: What Green Lettuce Is the Most Nutritious?